Musaeus College

 Musaeus College is a Buddhist private girls' school in Colombo, Sri Lanka.
-The school is named after its founding principal, Marie Musaeus Higgins (1855 - 10 July 1926) from Wismar, Germany, who served as the school's principal from 1891 to 1926.
+The school is named after its founding principal, Marie Musaeus Higgins, who served as the school's principal from 1891 to 1926.
 Musaeus College provides primary and secondary education to more than 6,500 girls from ages 3 to 18, and is managed by a board of trustees.
 The school's motto is "Follow the Light".